Nest Thermostat Installation Cost

 Here are the steps you need to take to connect your Nest to your home's Wi-Fi:

-- Choose your wireless connection (it may take a moment for your network to appear)
+- Choose your Wi-Fi network from the list (it may take a moment to appear)

 Does Nest Work With Alexa?